 It is not known whether apomorphine is excreted in breast milk.
-A decision on whether to continue/discontinue breast-feeding or to continue/discontinue therapy with Dacepton/Dopaceptin should be made taking into account the benefit of breast-feeding to the child and the benefit of Dacepton/Dopaceptin to the woman.
+A decision on whether to continue/discontinue breast-feeding or to continue/discontinue therapy with Dacepton/Dopaceptin 10 mg/ml should be made taking into account the benefit of breast-feeding to the child and the benefit of Dacepton/Dopaceptin 10 mg/ml to the woman.